 If you have an established brand and want to rebrand it, analyze the effectiveness of each branded asset.
 Chances are, you’ll find a few elements that fail to connect with your audience or aren’t congruent with the rest of your brand.

 Using the data you have compiled from the previous steps, reroute and refine the components that are underdeveloped.
 You might find that your logo no longer portrays your brand essence or that you need to change your tone of voice to attract a particular audience.

 Due to the fluid nature of brand identity, rebranding is not uncommon even among the best-known companies. eBay, Instagram, Microsoft, Google, Mastercard, and many others have undergone noticeable changes in their appearances on more than one occasion.

 Building a consistent brand identity is similar to growing a plant — you can’t just plant the seed and call it a day; it’s just as crucial to make a consistent effort to sustain and grow it.
 Lack of consistency in the way you present your brand will undermine your authority rather than consolidate it.

 It’s important to have a brand style guide that highlights your key stylistic choices.
-It’s especially crucial for large teams where everyone has to be on the same page in regards to maintaining brand integrity.
+It’s especially crucial for large teams where everyone has to be on the same page in regard to maintaining brand integrity.

 Here’s a sneak peek of Apple’s brand guidelines for the use of the Apple logo.
 You can find all the guidelines here.

 Monitor your brand identity on a regular basis through free or paid online surveys, polls, social listening, etc. This will allow you to keep an eye on your brand’s reputation and prevent any possible miscommunication.